openforis/sepal-doc/docs/source/feature/aoi_selector.rst

     Make sure you have access to this asset.
 If you do not have access, ask the owner of the source to modify sharing permissions; otherwise, you won't be able to use the dataset.

 -   Select :guilabel:`Include all` and all geometries associated with the features will be used as an AOI.
--   Select :guilabel:`Filter` and you will be able to provide a column name and a value to filter the table.
-The AOI will then be reduced to the filtered features in the input asset.
+-   Select :guilabel:`Filter` and you will be able to provide a column name and a value to filter the table; the AOI will then be reduced to the filtered features in the input asset.

 A buffer can be applied to these boundaries by defining its size (km) using the provided slider.
-By default, it is set to :code:`0` and therefore disabled.
+By default, it is set to :code:`0` and is therefore disabled.

 .. note::